livemonkey1300/Ansible_On_Roids/README.md

 <h1>Ansible On Roids</h1>
-<strong>Status:</strong> Was Dump in the git requires time to put together properly
+<strong>Status:</strong> Was dump into required time to build properly